Conor-Miller9276/Conor-Miller9276.github.io/_pages/first-semester-game.md

 {% include gallery id="gallery_gameplay" layout="third" thumb_height="300px" %}
 <div>
 <h2>2D Group Project - Second Semester</h2>
+In my second semester as first year Game Design and Development student, i was put into a group of 4 where we came together and made a 2D game.
+We were given a list of genres to choose from so we chose a 2D beat 'em up.
+My contribution to this project was mostly art for characters, enemies and some backkground while also helping with code.
 <p>
 {% include video id="OPVMm4_eqTA" provider="youtube" %}
 <div>